h0mbre/Learning-C/Assignment-18/README.md

 ## Assignment 18
-Compile the following code and examine the output:
+Compile and run the following code and examine the output:

 ```c
 #include <stdio.h>